Central Bank of Sri Lanka

+The Central Bank of Sri Lanka (abbr.
+CBSL; ශ්රී ලංකා මහ බැංකුව), known until 1985 as the Central Bank of Ceylon, is the central bank of Sri Lanka.
+It was established in 1950 under the Monetary Law Act No.58 of 1949 (MLA) and in terms of the Central Bank of Sri Lanka Act No. 16 of 2023, the CBSL is a body corporate with perpetual succession and a common seal.
+The Central Bank has administrative and financial autonomy.
+The CBSL has two main boards in operation, namely, the Governing Board (GB) and the Monetary Policy Board (MPB).

 History

-The Central Bank of Sri Lanka was established in 1950, two years after independence.
+The Central Bank of Sri Lanka was established in 1950, two years after independence, succeeding the prior Board of Commissioners of Currency of Ceylon.
 The founder governor of the Central Bank of Sri Lanka was John Exter, while the minister of finance at the time was J. R. Jayewardene.
 Under the former name of Central Bank of Ceylon, it replaced the Currency Board that until then had been responsible for issuing the country's money.
 It is a member of the Asian Clearing Union.

 The bank's main tasks are the conduct of monetary policy in Sri Lanka and also has wide supervisory powers over the financial system.

 The bank is engaged in developing policies to promote financial inclusion and is a member of the Alliance for Financial Inclusion (AFI).

 With a view to encouraging and promoting the development of the productive resources of Sri Lanka, the CBSL is responsible for securing price stability and financial system stability.
 The CBSL is also responsible for currency issuance and management.
 In addition, the CBSL is the advisor on economic affairs as well as the banker to the Government of Sri Lanka (GOSL).
 On behalf of GOSL, the CBSL, as its agent, is responsible for four agency functions, viz. management of the Employees Provident Fund; management of the public debt of Sri Lanka; administration of the provisions of the Exchange Control Act; and administration of foreign and government-funded credit schemes for regional development.

+In September 2023 following the Aragalaya revolution of the previous year, Sri Lanka passed a new Central Bank Act replacing the old Monetary Law Act (MLA) of 1949, granting the CBSL significantly greater independence.